agilej/RTL/readme.md

-There are two category tags in the package:
+There are three category tags in the package:

 * Template Tags
 * Paginate Tags
+* Html Tags

 # Templating Tags